myspc-development/art-test/assets/docs/Admin_Help.md

 post is linked to the submitting user's account.
 This lets the user manage the organization from the front‑end dashboard.

+## Event RSVP Tools
+Open an event's **Attendees** list to see everyone who RSVPed.
+Here you can mark attendance, remove users or export the list to CSV.
+Use the **Message All** button to email every RSVP, or click **Message** next to an attendee to send an individual note.

 ## Custom Admin Columns & Sorting
 Post lists display extra columns like dates and membership level.
 Columns can be sorted or hidden using **Screen Options**.